Articles

 Promoting your baby's development

-At this age, learning and play are inseparable.
-It doesn't take expensive educational toys or intense effort, however, to capture your baby's attention.
+At this age, learning and play go together.
+But it doesn't take expensive educational toys or intense effort to capture your baby's attention.
 To promote infant development:

 - Turn on the tunes.
 Music can help calm, entertain and teach your baby.
 Sing or play lullabies, upbeat children's songs or your own favorites.